git-bug/git-bug/doc/md/git-bug_bridge_auth_add-token.md

 ### Options

 ```
   -t, --target string   The target of the bridge.
-Valid values are [github,gitlab,launchpad-preview]
+Valid values are [github,gitlab,jira,launchpad-preview]
   -h, --help            help for add-token
 ```